389ds/389ds.github.io/docs/389ds/howto/howto-install-389.md

 ## Create an instance of Directory Server

-The new python installer **dscreate** takes a configuration file (INF file) to load the isntance confiruation settings.
+The new python installer **dscreate** takes a configuration file (INF file) to load the instance configuration settings.
 This INF file is very similiar to the silent install file used in previous versions of Directory Server, but the format has changed.

 The setup can can create a template INF file for you and then you must set the options for your set up.